Regulation 4ª edition Cortina C.A.I. Snow Run 17 km - 22 February 2020

 Night run along the Olympic slopes of Cortina d'Ampezzo

-The Club Alpino Italiano (C.A.I.) of Cortina d’Ampezzo, in collaboration with the municipality of Cortina d’Ampezzo, SeAm srl, ISTA spa, the Alpine Guides and the Mountain Rescue, and Tofana srl, organize on Saturday 23/02/2019 the second edition of the “Cortina C.A.I.
+The Club Alpino Italiano (C.A.I.) of Cortina d’Ampezzo, in collaboration with the municipality of Cortina d’Ampezzo, SeAm srl, ISTA spa, the Alpine Guides and the Mountain Rescue, and Tofana srl, organize on Saturday 22/02/2020 the fourth edition of the “Cortina C.A.I.
 Snow Run”, a semi auto-sufficient running race in the mountain along ski slopes.

 In order to participate in the race it is necessary to have some mountain experience, be physically fit and not suffer from vertigo, and to wear adequate clothing for temperatures that may vary from +6 C° to -15 C°.

 Participants must be at least 18 years of age and possess a medical certificate for sport, valid on 22 February 2020.
 Persons who have been disqualified from racing due to use of illegal substances will not be admitted.

 Registration will open on the 15/11/2019 and will close on the 17/02/2020.

 Online registration through the SportDolomiti portal will be open until 17/02/2020.

 It is also possible to register at the Olympic Ice Stadium in Cortina d'Ampezzo Saturday 22/02/2020 during race bib distribution.

 The following information is required at the time of egistration:

 From 201st to 300th registration: € 40,00